Making the Law Work for You

 Free Case Evaluation

-Unlike nearly all lawyers who practice in this area, our firm has an active probate trial practice where issues such as well contests and involuntary conservatorship are aggressively litigated in the trial courts as well as in the probate arena.
+Unlike nearly all lawyers who practice in this area, our firm has an active probate trial practice where issues such as will contests and involuntary conservatorships are aggressively litigated in the trial courts as well as in the probate arena.
 We have pursued several cutting edge theories, such as the bringing of constitutional civil rights claims on behalf of wrongfully conserved parties.

-A prime example of the commitment of Spinella & Associates to probate issues is the representation of the heir who was unjustly conserved, against his wishes (see Firm Cases).
-For several years, Spinella & Associates have fought a powerful bank and a large law firm to protect his rights to have control over his own family monies.
-Other pending probate contests involving significant property disputes, such as a pending matter involving illegal taking by a conservator are described in our media posting on this website (see Jarmoc case).
+A prime example of the commitment of Spinella & Associates to probate issues is the representation of an heir who was unjustly conserved against his wishes.
+For several years, Spinella & Associates fought the State's largest bank and most powerful law firm ultimately succeeding in restoring his property along with obtaining a substantial money damage award (see "About" Section of this website).
+Other pending probate contests involving significant property disputes, such as a pending matter involving illegal taking by a conservator, are described in our media and case description postings on this website.

 Examples of areas where Spinella & Associates have acted to protect rights of elderly, handicapped or infirm persons are as follows: